CLASS ACTION ALERT: Brower Piven Notifies Investors of Class Action Lawsuit And Encourages Those Who Have Significant Losses From Investment In Care.com, Inc. (NYSE: CRCM) To Contact Brower Piven Before The Lead Plaintiff Deadline

 If you have suffered a loss in excess of $100,000 from investment in Care.com securities purchased on or after March 27, 2015 and held through the revelation of negative information during and/or at the end of the Class Period and would like to learn more about this lawsuit and your ability to participate as a lead plaintiff, without cost or obligation to you, please contact Brower Piven either by email at hoffman@browerpiven.com or by telephone at (410) 415-6616.

 Attorneys at Brower Piven have extensive experience in litigating securities and other class action cases and have been advocating for the rights of shareholders since the 1980s.
 If you choose to retain counsel, you may retain Brower Piven without financial obligation or cost to you, or you may retain other counsel of your choice.
-You need take no action at this time to be a member of the class.
+You do not need to take any action at this time to be a member of the class.

 CONTACT: Charles J. Piven